 Some people erroneously assume that varicose and superficial veins are not related to a medical condition, but rather a physical and cosmetic condition that happens over time, like beauty marks or gray hair.
-But, they couldn’t be more wrong, according to Orlando varicose vein doctor, Dr. Horowitz at the Central Florida Vein & Vascular Center.
+But, they couldn’t be more wrong.
 The truth is, varicose and superficial veins are indeed a medical condition, and the treatment options are medical, not cosmetic, procedures.

 Anytime a physical attribute causes negative symptoms, it is considered a medical condition, and this includes varicose and superficial veins.
 In fact, varicose and superficial veins, while certainly unsightly, are more importantly symptoms of venous insufficiency or disease.
 What’s more, there are specific medically relevant reasons for varicose and superficial vein sufferers to seek treatment.